 In mid1922 Strehlow was struck down by a mysterious illness which he himself diagnosed from his medical books as dropsy, and for the first time he did not take the service on Sunday.
-Theodor Strehlow their son wrote in his childhood diary about this service:
+Ted Strehlow their son wrote in his childhood diary about this service:

 I played the organ because Mum and Dad stayed at home. … The congregation remained completely silent during the first liturgy, so Herr Heinrich started singing the responses himself fairly in the wrong tune, until some men took over and ended the verse in a strangely off melody.

-When Carl became seriously ill, Frieda sent their friend Hezekial to Alice Springs to send a telegram partitioning the church in south Australia to send a car to transport him to hospital.
+When Carl became seriously ill, Frieda sent their friend Hezekial to Alice Springs to send a telegram partitioning the church in South Australia to send a car to transport him to hospital.
 Hezekial made record timing on this journey which he undertook on foot but returned with dismal news that the request was refused.
 Frieda’s feelings of desperation as she faced a horrendous overland trip via a rough horse and buggy, transporting her husband in terrible agony and a young son can only be imagined.
 As the family left Hermannsburg all of their Arrarnta friends and flock assembled to see them off, singing Kaarrerrai worlamparinyai, a hymn Carl had translated for them to the music of Bach.
 The family only made it as far as Horseshoe Bend where Carl died on the 20th October 1922.
 That tragic story is captured in all its pain and heartbreak in The Journey to Horseshoe Bend.
 4

 Once again, Frieda rose to the challenge of raising her youngest son on her own, later becoming a matron at Immanuel College in Adelaide to support Theo through his education.
 She returned to Germany in late 1931.